open-telemetry/opentelemetry-specification/specification/trace/sdk.md

-The SDK MAY provide this functionality by allowing custom implementations of an interface like the java example below (name of the interface MAY be `IdsGenerator`, name of the methods MUST be consistent with [SpanContext](./api.md#retrieving-the-traceid-and-spanid)), which provides extension points for two methods, one to generate a `SpanID` and one for `TraceId`.
+The SDK MAY provide this functionality by allowing custom implementations of an interface like the java example below (name of the interface MAY be `IdGenerator`, name of the methods MUST be consistent with [SpanContext](./api.md#retrieving-the-traceid-and-spanid)), which provides extension points for two methods, one to generate a `SpanID` and one for `TraceId`.